wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/extend-teams-phone-system-additional-services/includes/4-configure-integrate-certified-contact-center.md

 > [!NOTE]
 > In this model, all contact center agents must have a Teams Phone license as they need to be Phone enabled to receive Direct Routing calls.

-## Configure Third-party Certified Contact Center with Microsoft API
+## Configure third-party certified contact center with Microsoft API

 With the Microsoft API integration model, the contact center solution is more tightly integrated into Microsoft Teams.
 In this model, customers can bring their own Direct Routing or Microsoft Calling plan PSTN numbers into the contact center.
 Since agents are not receiving a PSTN/Phone call from the contact center solution, they do not need a Teams Phone license to receive these calls.

 How you configure the contact center solution will vary by vendor via their online admin portal, but the setup of the integration will involve admin consent to approve tenant access, configure users, and create one or more endpoints and resource accounts.

-### Contract Center Bot application permissions
+### Contract center bot application permissions

 Bots will typically require the following Microsoft Graph rights.
 Check with vendor documentation to confirm the exact rights needed for your chosen solution.